Texas Regulars: Attempt at taking over the Texas Democratic Party

 The Texas Regulars tried to gain control of the state nominating convention and select a slate of presidential electors who would not vote for Roosevelt.
 The group's supporters included US Representative Martin Dies Jr., former Texas governor Dan Moody, and Senator W. Lee O'Daniel.

 The Texas Regulars won the first convention, but lost the second convention.

 Unpledged electors

 This defeat led them to form their own ticket of unpledged electors, not bound to any candidate.
 On election day, they finished third both in Texas and in the national popular vote, with 135,439 votes (0.3% of the vote nationally, and 11.8% of the vote in Texas).
 They won a majority in only Washington County, Texas.

-Roosevelt easily carried Texas with 71.4% of the statewide vote, and won national re-election with 432 of 531 Electoral Votes.
+Roosevelt easily carried Texas with 71.4% of the statewide vote, and won national re-election with 432 of 531 electoral votes.

 Platform

-The Texas Regular opposed the New Deal, trade unions and government intervention and supported states' rights and white supremacy:
+The Texas Regulars opposed the New Deal, trade unions, and government intervention and supported states' rights and white supremacy, with a platform paraphrased as follows: